FasterSpeeding/Tanjun/docs/usage.md

     ...
 ```

+Context menus represent the application commands shown when you click on a user
-Context menus represent and, unlike slash and message commands, do not have
+or message in Discord and, unlike slash and message commands, do not have
 configurable arguments nor groups.
 These are created pretty easily as shown
 above; for more information on configuring menu commands see
 [tanjun.as_message_menu][tanjun.commands.menu.as_message_menu].